py-cov-action/python-coverage-comment-action/README.md

 ### Basic usage

-The following snippet is targetter for cases where you expect PRs from users that don't have write access to the repository.
+The following snippet is targetted for cases where you expect PRs from users that don't have write access to the repository.
 Posting the comment is done in 2 steps: